 1 Pair of Good Sneakers for Exercise

-It is essential that the shoes you are wearing are designed for the workout of your choice, and are supportive.
+It is essential that the shoes you are wearing are designed for the workout of your choice and are supportive.
 Injuries are not fun or cute!

 (See our guide to the best workout shoes for detailed help finding your perfect pair.)

-3 Sports Bras
+2 Sports Bras

-My favorite brands for sports bras include Nike, and Under Armour.
-I really like listening to music while running, so I included my favorite sports bra with a pocket that can fit my iPhone, id, and house key!
+My favorite brands for sports bras include Nike and Under Armour.
+I really like listening to music while running, so I included my favorite sports bra with a pocket that can fit my iPhone, ID, and house key!

-4-5 Workout tops
+3-4 Workout tops

 3-4 Workout bottoms

 I swear by my Fabletics running shorts.
 I’ve had mine since high school, and I’ve since concluded that they’re practically indestructible.
-That said, Amazon has some insanely good running shorts these days — these ones are my newest favorites and they’re amazing quality!
+That said, Amazon has some insanely good running shorts these days—these ones are my newest favorites and they’re amazing quality!

-Bring some sweatpants to throw over your leggings or shorts for the winter time too; no one wants to walk to the gym with freezing legs.
+Bring some joggers or sweatpants to throw over your leggings or shorts for the winter time too; no one wants to walk to the gym with freezing legs.
 And at least one pair of black leggings from the section above can totally count for workouts.

-Bonus: These all work as back-up pajama bottoms and study clothes!
+Bonus: These all work as backup pajama bottoms and study clothes!

 Social/Going Out